bdrive/doc/pages/mydoc/2-100-team-manual.md

 ### **Team Manual**

-Team manual is auto-emailed to Team Admin email adress right after the purchase completion.
+Team manual is auto-emailed to Team Admin email address right after the purchase completion.

 It can be downloaded in [https://discourse.bdrive.com/t/team-manual-admin-member-control/40947](https://discourse.bdrive.com/t/team-manual-admin-member-control/40947) as well.<br><br>